143rd Rifle Division: Operation Typhoon

-On October 4 the XXXXVII Motorized took Lokot, 45km north of Sevsk, before pivoting toward Karachev and Bryansk.
+On October 4 the XXXXVII Motorized took Lokot, 45 km north of Sevsk, before pivoting toward Karachev and Bryansk.
 13th Army was now deeply enveloped from the east.
 At 2340 hours Gorodnianskii was ordered to take up a defensive stance by preparing a second defensive belt, but at 1145 on October 6 was tasked with holding his current lines while also attacking toward Suzemka and Seredina-Buda with his main forces, largely the 6th and 143rd, and then on to Sevsk in conjunction with 3rd Army and Group Yermakov, a clear impossibility.
 By October 8 the 13th Army had taken large losses and overnight regrouped to clear an escape path.
 The main attack would be led by the 143rd and 132nd, plus the 141st Tank Brigade.
 The commander of the 132nd, Maj.
-Gen. S. S. Biriuzov, deliberately broadcast a false order in the clear over the radio, stating that the attack should be made toward Uralovo and Khilchichi, and this proved effective.
+Gen. S. S. Biryuzov, deliberately broadcast a false order in the clear over the radio, stating that the attack should be made toward Uralovo and Khilchichi, and this proved effective.